Thursday, March 04, 2010

 %Table(%BIND(line_wrk_rec,NOQUOTES)) PS_XXX_SPLT_TA1

 Note that delivered PeopleSoft SQL never specifies a row source alias on the table being updated because this would be invalid SQL on SQL Server.
 Thus one SQL statement can be used on multiple platforms.
-Although it is possible to have platform specific steps in Application Engine, PeopleSoft development avoid this wherever possible because it increases their development overheads.
+Although it is possible to have platform-specific steps in Application Engine, PeopleSoft development avoid this wherever possible because it increases their development overheads.
 So the row source alias is the table name.

 I have used the expression %Table(%BIND(line_wrk_rec,NOQUOTES)) twice; once for the table alias and then again when I specify the index.
 I want to force the use of an index on PS_XXX_SPLT_TA1 that leads on columns PROCESS_INSTANCE and RESOURCE_ID.
 This is the code in the Application Engine step that generates the SQL statement above.